 The stair carpeting in the foyer of the Parker Palm Springs was inspired by hallway flooring from the movie "The Shining."

-A 23-foot breeze block brise soleil flanks the entrance of the Parker Palm Springs.
+A 23-foot-tall brise soleil flanks the entrance of the Parker Palm Springs.

 The lemonade stand at the Parker Palm Springs, complete with Bertoia Barstools